 In addition, our dividends will be qualified dividend income if our Common Shares or ADSs are readily tradable on the Nasdaq Capital Market or another established securities market in the United States.
-Dividends will not qualify for the preferential rate if we are treated, in the year the dividend is paid or in the prior year, as a PFIC, as described below under "Passive Foreign Investment Companies."
+Currently, our Common Shares are not traded on an established securities market in the United States.
+In addition, dividends will not qualify for the preferential rate if we are treated, in the year the dividend is paid or in the prior year, as a PFIC, as described below under "Passive Foreign Investment Companies."
 A U.S. Holder will not be entitled to the preferential rate: (1) if the U.S. Holder has not held our Common Shares or ADSs for at least 61 days of the 121 day period beginning on the date which is 60 days before the ex-dividend date, or (2) to the extent the U.S. Holder is under an obligation to make related payments on substantially similar property.
 Any days during which the U.S. Holder has diminished its risk of loss on our Common Shares or ADSs are not counted towards meeting the 61-day holding period.
 Finally, U.S. Holders who elect to treat the dividend income as "investment income" pursuant to Code section 163(d)(4) will not be eligible for the preferential rate of taxation.